 Item Description Name The name of the variable.
 This name displays in the Calc Method Variables dialog when users are prompted to select variable values.
 The name should be brief and descriptive.
 NOTE: If the variable type is Related Column Value or GUID, then the variable does not display to the user.
-In this case the name is for descriptive purposes, to indicate the purpose of the variable to other calc method administrators.

-Item Description The data type of the variable.
-Select from one of the following: Type • String: The user can enter any string value. • Integer: The user can enter any whole number.
-Decimal: The user can enter any numeric value, including decimals. • List: The user can select any item in a defined list.
+In this case the name is for descriptive purposes, to indicate the purpose of the variable to other calc method administrators. Туре The data type of the variable.
+Select from one of the following: String: The user can enter any string value.
+Integer: The user can enter any whole number.
+Decimal: The user can enter any numeric value, including decimals.
+List: The user can select any item in a defined list.
 List values are presented to the user in a drop-down list.
 Grid: The user can select any item from a specified table column (for example, ACCT.ACCT to select from a list of accounts).
 Column values are presented in the Choose Value dialog, using a searchable grid. • Related Column Value: This variable type is not presented to the user.
 It is used to return a related column value for a parent Grid variable, so that the value can be referenced within the calc method.
 The Related Column Value variable must be placed underneath its parent Grid variable.
-For more information, see Returning related column values into calc methods. • GUID: This variable type is not presented to the user.
+GUID: This variable type is not presented to the user.
 It generates a globally unique identifier (GUID) and places it into the designated location when the calc method is inserted.
-For more information, see Generating a unique ID when inserting a calc method.
-If the type is List, click the [...] button in the Type field to define the list.
-Column Name The name of the associated column for the variable, using Table.
-Column syntax.
+If the type is List, click the $[\dots]$ button in the Type field to define the list.
+Column Name The name of the associated column for the variable, using Table.Column syntax.
 This setting only applies to Grid variables and Related Column Value variables.
-Click the [...] button to select a column.
+Click the [] button to select a column.
 For Grid variables, only columns from reference tables or document reference tables can be selected.
 For Related Column Value variables, the column must be from the same table as the parent variable.
 The Column Chooser dialog is automatically filtered based on the table specified for the parent variable.